 How many times have you heard this said?
-Well, in short it is a fact, it is better to use your legs than using your back to pick things up, especially if you don't usually lift heavy things.
+Well, in short it is a fact, it is likely better to use your legs than using your back to pick things up, especially if you don't usually lift heavy things.
 There is one issue with the theory around using your knees - are we using the right musculature from our waist down to lift?
 Or are we still overusing our back even though our knees are bent?
 Perhaps we need a movement assessment?

-Our lower spines are designed to flex back and forth freely, however when flexed and under high load the soft discs in between our vertebrae are squished backwards which can result in what is called a disc protrusion.
+Our lower spines are strong and designed to flex back and forth freely.
+However, when flexed and under high load the soft discs in between our vertebrae can be pushed backwards which can result in what is called a disc protrusion.
 Bending our knees is a great way to initiate a straight back and puts less backward pressure on the discs, possibly reducing injury.
 Furthermore, do you lift heavy things usually?
 If not, your back may not have the capacity to handle this load - causing an overload of the tissues and therefore an injury.

 I have bent my knees and I am about to lift - now what?